oracle-livelabs/pts/ai-vector-search-rag/spatial-application/spatial-application.md

     </copy>
     ```

 3. Create a Data Guide for your GeoJSON documents.
-A JSON data guide lets you discover information about the structure and content of JSON documents stored in Oracle Database.
+A JSON data guide lets you discover information about the structure and content of JSON documents stored in Oracle AI Database.

     **NOTE:** JSON data-guide information can be saved persistently as part of the JSON search index infrastructure, and this information is updated automatically as new JSON content is added.